Skip to main content Skip to secondary navigation

 • Selling tickets for a party with alcohol, selling alcohol at a party on campus or off campus that is not hosted at a third-party vendor with a valid alcohol service license, must adhere to the following alcohol service and licensing requirements.
 Note, student groups should adhere to a much longer lead time in order to obtain a license and consult with their University advisor/liaison proactively.

 • Equally attractive non-alcoholic beverages (EANABS) and food must be provided by the host(s) for consumption throughout the duration of the party if alcohol is served.
 Food provided should be substantial and must be appropriate for the number of guests and the duration of the party.
-Specific details for quantity and what type of food and non-alcoholic beverages offered must be provided on the party registration form.

 Off-Campus Parties